microsoft/msix-packaging/preview/MsixCore/README.md

 ```
 msixmgr.exe -FindAllPackages
 ```
-Querying for a specific MSIX Package -
+Querying for a specific MSIX Package.
+Searching for a specific package is possible by packageFullName, packageFamilyName and/or using wildcards as well.
+Supported wilcards are *(match any character) and ?(match single character). -
 ```
 msixmgr.exe -FindPackage notepadplus_0.0.0.1_x64__8wekyb3d8bbwe
+msixmgr.exe -FindPackage notepadplus_0.0.0.1_x64__8wekyb3d8bbwe
+msixmgr.exe -FindPackage *padplus_0.0.*
+msixmgr.exe -FindPackage *adplus_8wekyb3d8bbw?
 ```
 Uninstallation - The -quietUX parameter can also be used here.
 ```